-This Scheme applies in respect of-

-- (a) an officer with pensionable or non-pensionable status by virtue of holding a pensionable or non-pensionable office as defined in the Pensions Ordinance 2012; or - (b) an officer who receives a contribution into an approved Defined Contribution

-Pension Scheme under the officer's contract of employment.

-An officer referred to in paragraph (a) or (b), who is not otherwise disqualified by section 49 of the Constitution, may stand for election on the basis that, if elected, the officer will be released from the officer's duties in the public service without pay for the duration of the term as a Councillor.

-In such cases, if the officer is a successful candidate and is elected-
+- 1. This Scheme applies in respect of- - (a) an officer with pensionable or non-pensionable status by virtue of holding a pensionable or non-pensionable office as defined in the Pensions Ordinance 2012; or - (b) an officer who receives a contribution into an approved Defined Contribution Pension Scheme under the officer's contract of employment. - 2.
+An officer referred to in paragraph (a) or (b), who is not otherwise disqualified by section 49 of the Constitution, may stand for election on the basis that, if elected, the officer will be released from the officer's duties in the public service without pay for the duration of the term as a Councillor. - 3.
+In such cases, if the officer is a successful candidate and is elected- - (a) the officer will be released from the performance of the officer's duties in the public service with effect from 7 days after the date of the election, but may elect to take paid or unpaid leave during that period;

-- (i) the officer will be released from the performance of the officer's duties in the public service with effect from 7 days after the date of the election, but may elect to take paid or unpaid leave during that period; - (ii) the officer will be eligible for a contributory pension as provided for in the Legislative Council (Remuneration and Allowances) Ordinance, 2010 and the pension contribution in respect thereof will be payable on the officer's behalf, to a Defined Contribution Pension Scheme approved by the Financial Secretary, for the duration of the term as a Councillor; - (iii) on cessation of the term as a Councillor, the officer will return to the public service and be assigned to such office or employment as the Governor may consider suitable, at the same grade or level as that prior to election credited with any increment that might be due to the officer as a result of a performance appraisal for work in the officer's previous position in the public service; and, with any cost of living increases the officer would have received if the officer had remained in service; and - (iv) in the case of- - (aa) an officer with pensionable or non-pensionable status, the term as Councillor will be treated as a temporary suspension of employment in the public service in accordance with Regulation 6(1) of the Pensions Regulations, 2012 and the term in itself will not count towards pensionable service but service prior to and after the period of temporary suspension will be regarded as continuous service for pension purposes; or - (bb) an officer to whom paragraph (b) refers, the contribution into an approved Defined Pension Contribution Scheme under the officer's contract of employment will cease temporarily due to the temporary suspension of the contract of employment and will recommence upon the officer's return to the public service.
+- (b) the officer will be eligible for a contributory pension as provided for in the Legislative Council (Remuneration and Allowances) Ordinance, 2010 and the pension contribution in respect thereof will be payable on the officer's behalf, to a Defined Contribution Pension Scheme approved by the Financial Secretary, for the duration of the term as a Councillor; - (c) on cessation of the term as a Councillor, it will be considered, although cannot be guaranteed, for the officer to return to the public service and be assigned to such office or employment as the Governor may consider suitable and that the officer is qualified or skilled to carry out, at the same grade or level as that prior to election credited with any increment that might be due to the officer as a result of a performance appraisal for work in the officer's previous position in the public service; and, with any cost of living increases the officer would have received if the officer had remained in service; however, if such a role of the same status for which the officer is also suitable does not exist, the public service would initiate the redundancy consultation process; and